lammps/lammps/doc/src/package.rst

 Spectrum MPI when the "-gpu" flag is used.

 The *pair/only* keyword can change how the KOKKOS suffix "kk" is applied when using an accelerator device.
 By default device acceleration is always used for all available styles.
 With *pair/only* set to *on* the suffix setting will choose device acceleration only for pair styles and run all other force computations on the host CPU.
+The *comm* flags, along with the *sort* and *atom/map* keywords will also automatically be changed to *no*\ .
-The *comm* flags will also automatically be changed to *no*\ .
 This can result in better performance for certain configurations and system sizes.

 ----------